learn-co-curriculum/phase-1-intro-to-communicating-with-the-server/README.md

 responsible for storing the files of our website, communicating with databases, and running the code that makes our website accessible over the internet.

 Servers do a lot!
-You can think of them as a "home base" for our websites - they're where our websites actually live!
+You can think of them as a _home base_ for our websites - they're where our websites actually live!

 In order for us to build fully functional web apps, our client side code needs